ClusterDB/AtlasSearchWorkshop/README.md

 ![Create a new CodeSpace by clicking on the "Code" button and then selecting the CodeSpace tab](CodeSpace.png)

 You should then wait for the installation to complete in the terminal window.
-Once complete, start the app by running 'npm start' from the CodeSpace terminal.
+Once complete, start the app by running `npm start` from the CodeSpace terminal.

 The web app should open in a browser window.
 If you try searching for anything, you should get a message that you need to set up the HTTPS endpoints.